-Route Plan
+Cycle Route Plan

-The race provider will supply a Cycle Route plan, and complete land checks with neighbouring estates.
-This may involve walking of the route, in order to identify significant risks, and engage both the Highways and Health and Safety teams.
+The race provider should supply a Cycle Route Plan, and complete land checks with neighbouring estates.
+This may involve walking of the route in order to identify significant risks and engage with the Highways and Health and Safety teams.

 Whilst there is nothing within legislation requiring event organisers to liaise with the Police or local authority, best practice dictates that this should take place.
-Both of these parties have designated teams who can examine, support and guide plans providing reassurance to organisers that they are both operating safely and not in competition with any other use of the designated route such as abnormal loads, proposed emergency road works by other agencies
+Both of these parties have designated teams who can examine, support and guide plans providing reassurance to organisers that they are both operating safely and not in competition with any other use of the designated route such as other events, abnormal loads, or proposed emergency road works by other agencies.